yellobyte/SoapESP32/README.md

 ####  Ethernet SSDP multicast issue:

 SSDP M-SEARCH multicast packets carry the destination ip 239.255.255.250 and port 1900.
-However, some NAS devices do **not** reply to such packets when the **source** port is 1900 as well.
-Unfortunately when using the standard Arduino Ethernet library, all SSDP multicast packets carry identical destination & source ports, in our case 1900.
-There are two solutions to this problem:
+However, some NAS devices (e.g. my old Buffalo Linkstation) do **not** reply to such packets when the **source** port is 1900 as well.
+When using the standard Arduino Ethernet library, all SSDP multicast packets carry identical destination & source ports, in our case 1900.
+There are three solutions to this problem:

+a) increase the scan time to e.g. 90s and very likely you will catch a SSDP NOTIFY packet **or**
-a) use *addServer()* to manually add a server to the server list, which I recommend **or**
+b) use *addServer()* to manually add a server to the server list **or**

-b) modify file *socket.cpp* in Arduino Ethernet library to use a source port between 49152 & 65535.
+c) modify file *socket.cpp* in Arduino Ethernet library to use a source port between 49152 & 65535.
 Which is not only a dirty solution, it puts you under risk to forget about it and then lose those changes with a later Ethernet lib update.

 ```c
 uint8_t EthernetClass::socketBeginMulticast(uint8_t protocol, IPAddress ip, uint16_t port)